Spamakin/Spamakin/README.md

 # `> ~`

 Hello!
 My name is Anakin and I'm a student studying mathematics @ UIUC.
-My interests fall in the union of abstract algebra, combinatorics, and algorithms.
+The realm of math I enjoy most is some mixture of abstract algebra, combinatorics, and algorithms.
 Currently my primary interests lie in algebraic combinatorics, computational group theory, and computational commutative algebra.
+I am also interested in algebraic complexity theory and algebraic coding theory.
 When I'm not learning about those things, I love spending time talking about coffee and motorsport (Formula 1, WEC, IMSA, IndyCar, Formula E, NASCAR, GTWC).